-I decided to give this pie crust it’s very own post because I think the way I make this pie crust is just as important as the ingredients that are in the pie crust.
-I leave the graham cracker crumbs large and very coarse so that the crust does not get soggy from the filling.
-The texture of the crumbs and pecans add a slight crunch to the creaminess of the chocolate pie.
-The hint of Mexican cinnamon leaves everyone wondering what the wonderful flavor is.
+So, how is this graham cracker pie crust different?
+I leave the graham cracker crumbs larger and more coarse than others so that the crust does not get soggy from the filling.
+The texture of the added pecans and coarse crumbs is a delicious contrast to the creaminess of the filling.
+The hint of Mexican cinnamon leaves everyone asking, “what is that wonderful flavor?”

 This post also gives me a chance to add step by step photos so you can see what I mean about the texture of the crumb.